architect/arc.codes/src/views/docs/en/guides/developer-experience/using-esm.md

 ## CommonJS by default

 Architect projects currently default to CommonJS.
-In the future `arc init` and `arc create` may generate ESM functions by default.
+In the future, `arc init` and `arc create` may generate ESM functions by default.
 Architect will always support CJS so long as Node.js does.

 ## ES Modules with `.mjs`

 The simplest way to start using ESM is to create JavaScript files with a `.mjs` extension.
-For example, no configuration is needed for the following HTTP GET function to work as an ES module:
+For example, no configuration is needed for the following shared helper and HTTP GET function to work as ES modules:

 ```javascript
 // ./src/shared/helper.mjs